The Ultimate Kitchen Guide: How-Tos, Cooking Tips & Essential Kitchen Knowledge

 This was added to your Recipe Box.

 It may seem like a simple task to double a recipe.
 Just double all the ingredients by two, right?
-It can actually be a little more complicated than this when trying to keep all the flavors in balance.
+It can actually be a little more complicated than that when trying to keep all the flavors in balance.

-When you learn how to properly double a recipe, you'll learn that the ratios may not always even out by simply multiplying ingredients by two, which is why we've created this guide, complete with a free printable, to help guide you through the process.
+When you learn how to properly double a recipe, you'll learn that the ratios may not always even out by simply multiplying ingredients by two, which is why we've created this guide, complete with a free printable, to help you through the process.

 Things to Know Before You Start